tier2tickets/Knowledge-Base/content/integration/advanced.rst

 As of version :ref:`0.5.x.2 <content/general/changelog:0.5.x.2>` of the helpdesk buttons software, we support custom rules on tickets; which can modify the behavior of the ticket system integrations at a fundamental level.
-Custom rules are part of the :ref:`Advanced Options <content/integration/advanced:Advanced Options>` and are added by using the *custom_rules* attribute
+Custom rules are part of the :ref:`Advanced Options <content/integration/advanced:-Depricated- Advanced Options>` and are added by using the *custom_rules* attribute

 The basic premise of the design is that before we submit the ticket to your PSA, we give you access to the information and